kevinhub-tech/expenser/README.md

 # expenser
-A expense web app that will set up weekly expenses with savings
+A small expense web app that will set up weekly expenses with savings.
+Stay Tuned ✨.

+IN PROGRESS 🚧🚧🚧